 Can extraction of teeth damage my face, smile, jaw joints etc?

 “A few years ago I did a fun little test to see whether specialist pediatric dentists could tell whether a selection of different patients had had extractions during orthodontic treatment from photos of their smiling faces.
 The average correct score was around 50% which is the same as marking the paper in an entirely random manner.
-Even highly trained dentists cannot tell the difference between extraction and non-extraction orthodontic results
+Even highly trained dentists cannot tell the difference between extraction and non-extraction orthodontic results“

-The 7 proper purposes for orthodontic dental extractions
+7 reasons for dental extractions

-3. To correct centre-lines
+- To correct centre-lines

-5. To prepare for certain types of jaw surgery
+- To prepare for certain types of jaw surgery

-7. Extraction orthodontics’ can often provide the space for the emergence of the wisdom teeth. that may otherwise require extraction.
+- Extraction orthodontics’ can often provide the space for the emergence of the wisdom teeth. that may otherwise require extraction.

 Which teeth are taken out?